johnlouierimando/filipino-cookbook-api-rimando/README.md

 **Testing instructions:**
 1. Send 10 requests to any `/api/*` route (e.g., `/api/categories`) within 30 seconds with a valid token all should return `200 OK`.
 2. Send an 11th request within the same 30-second window expect `429 Too Many Requests`.
-3. Wait 30 seconds and try again — requests should succeed again.
+3. Wait 30 seconds and try again requests should succeed again.

 ---

-*Filipino Cookbook API - Built using PHP + Slim Framework*